 Easy Ways to Make Money with Everyday Garbage

 After all, garbage is garbage.
-Therefore, most of us would dispose it off without much thought.
-Possibly, most of us don’t even know what happens to our garbage, once the cleaning company takes it away.
+Therefore, most of us would dispose of it without much thought.
+Possibly, most of us don’t even know what happens to our garbage once the cleaning company takes it away.

 What Happens to Our Garbage?